grafana/grafana/docs/sources/installation/upgrading.md

 ### Windows

-If you downloaded the windows binary package you can just download a newer package and extract to the same location (and overwrite the existing files).
+If you downloaded the Windows binary package you can just download a newer package and extract to the same location (and overwrite the existing files).
 This might overwrite your config changes.
 We recommend you place your config changes in a file named  `<grafana_install_dir>/conf/custom.ini` as this will make upgrades easier without risking losing your config changes.